 How do School Internet Filters Work?

 Each solution differs, although school Internet filters typically involve three levels of control.
 The most common method used to block website content is the use of blacklists.
-Blacklists are lists of websites known to be used for phishing, host exploit kits or contain malware.
+Blacklists are lists of websites known to be used for phishing, contain malware, or are used to distribute ransomware.

 Blacklists can also be used to block inappropriate and illegal website content.
 For instance, the Internet Watch Foundation maintains a blacklist of all webpages discovered to host images of child sexual abuse.
-By uploading the blacklists, all websites and webpages on the list will be blocked.
+By adding the blacklists to school filtering solutions, all websites and webpages on the lists will be blocked.

 Most school Internet filters also allow website content to be blocked with category filters.
 Categories cover pornography and other adult content, gambling, gaming and dating websites.
 Category filters, along with blacklists, are the easiest way of ensuring compliance with CIPA regulations.
 Most filtering solutions also allow whitelists to be created.
 Whitelists are exception lists that permit users to visit specific webpages that would otherwise be blocked by category filters.